jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 - Crude, ice-coated railings line parts of the passage, hinting at past traffic, though they are worn and unreliable in many places.
 - The residual water flows slowly but steadily, forming shallow pools and slick surfaces.
 Sharp rocks and ice floes occasionally jut out, making movement tricky.
 - As the party ventures deeper, they discover that the tunnel isn’t as simple as a straight path.
 While the main passage stretches onward, there are occasional forks, offshoots, and side passages.
 These side tunnels lead into smaller alcoves or dead ends—remnants of old excavation attempts, collapsed tunnels, or secret storage areas from smuggling days gone by.
 Some forks are clearly marked with old **Thieves' Cant symbols** for those trained in its use.

-As you prepare to enter, a single torch flares to life in the darkness—a reminder that **someone or something** may be waiting ahead.

 >    DM Note:
 >    The journey through the Smuggler's Tunnel doesn’t need to follow a linear path.
 Tailor the experience based on the party’s composition and decisions.
 They may navigate primarily through the Boarded Walls or face the Ice Wall.